masatoshiueno/leaflet-socrata/README.md

 Copy the API endpoint.
 The default version ends in .json

-If you're new to APIs, test the endpoint by pasting it into your browser, and you will see its data stream in JSON format.
+If you're new to APIs, test the endpoint by pasting it into your browser (Chrome works best at this), and you will see its data stream in JSON format.

 Test if this Socrata endpoint supports GeoJSON format by changing the suffix in your browser from ```.json``` to ```.geojson```.
 GeoJSON format works best with Leaflet because the coding is simpler.